Home > Authentic Provence

 Depart Avignon at the time of your choice.

-1 night in a 2-star property, 2 nights in 3-star properties, 2 nights in guesthouses of character, and 2 night in a 4-star hotel (3 nights with swimming pool)
+2 nights in 4-star hotels, 2 nights in guesthouses of character, 2 nights in 3-star properties, and 1 night in a 2-star property (3 nights with swimming pool)

 1 night in a 2-star property, 1 night in a 3-star property, 3 nights in 4-star properties, 2 nights